Andrii-Detix/SelfAssessment/Skills/Programming.md

   - Loops 🖐️ used
   - Assignment 🖐️ used
   - Regular expression 👂 heard
-  - Interface 🎓 known
+  - Interface 🖐️ used
-  - Namespaces
+  - Namespaces 🖐️ used
-  - Call stack
+  - Call stack 🎓 known
-  - Naming conventions
+  - Naming conventions 🖐️ used
-  - Coding conventions
+  - Coding conventions 🖐️ used
-  - Camel case
+  - Camel case 🖐️ used
-  - Snake case
+  - Snake case 🎓 known
-  - Kebab case
+  - Kebab case 🎓 known
   - Trailing commas
   - Return early 🖐️ used
-  - Fail-fast
+  - Fail-fast 👂 heard
 - Types
-  - Primitive types
+  - Primitive types 🖐️ used
-  - Reference types
+  - Reference types 🖐️ used
-  - Type systems
+  - Type systems 🖐️ used
-  - Strong typing
+  - Strong typing 🖐️ used
-  - Weak typing
+  - Weak typing 🎓 known
-  - Duck typing
+  - Duck typing 🎓 known
-  - Static typing
+  - Static typing 🖐️ used
-  - Dynamic typing
+  - Dynamic typing 🖐️ used
-  - Nominal typing
+  - Nominal typing 🖐️ used
-  - Structural typing
+  - Structural typing 🎓 known
-  - Explicit typing
+  - Explicit typing 🖐️ used
   - Type inference
-  - Covariance
+  - Covariance 🖐️ used
-  - Contravariance
+  - Contravariance 🎓 known
 - Functions
   - Signature 🖐️ used
   - Argument 🖐️ used